I write on diverse religious issues, often analysing perspectives from the Abrahamic faiths (Jewish, Christian, Islamic, and Bahá’í).

 For this reason, Bahá’ís refer to Bahá’u’lláh as the Manifestation of God for today and the Promised One of all Religions.
 They also hail the Báb as a Manifestation of God and the Forerunner of Bahá’u’lláh.
 While Bahá’u’lláh is the recognized founder of the Bahá’í Faith, he and the Báb are known to Bahá’ís as Twin Manifestations of God and are even referred to on occasions as Twin Founders of the Bahá’í Faith.

-For his extraordinary claims, Bahá’u’lláh suffered further exile away from Baghdad to other locations within the Ottoman Empire, first to Constantinople (Istanbul) and then to Adrianople (Edirne) before eventually ending up a prisoner in the fortified city of ‘Akká, then also part of the Ottoman Empire but now in present-day northern Israel.
+For his extraordinary claims, Bahá’u’lláh suffered further exile from Baghdad and was sent to other locations within the Ottoman Empire: First to Constantinople (modern-day Istanbul) and then to Adrianople (Edirne) before eventually ending up a prisoner in the fortified city of ‘Akká, At the time ‘Akká was also part of the Ottoman Empire but is now in present-day northern Israel.
 It is in the vicinity of this ancient city that he passed away in 1892 after a 40-year prophetic ministry, and where he is buried.
-His Forerunner, the Báb, is also buried not too far away, on the slopes of Mount Carmel, in Haifa, northern Israel.
+His forerunner the Báb is also buried not too far away, on the slopes of Mount Carmel, in Haifa, northern Israel.

 Today, the faith’s international community extends to practically every corner of the globe and comprises people of every religious, racial, national, and ethnic background.

 Introduction to the Founder of the Bahá’í Faith